SahysMod : Spatial agro-hydro-salinity and ground-water (groundwater) model

 Documentation

-The manual contains the principles, theory, user menu and examples of application.
-It can be found on the articles page, from where it can be downloaded.
+groundwater The manual contains the principles, theory, user menu and examples of application.
+It can be downloaded from the manual page

 The table of contents of the manual can be seen on-line.